marick/structural-typing/README.md

  [:c] [5]}
 ```

-However, you may have already noticed that you don't need the vector when you have a single check-pred:
+However, you may have already noticed that you don't need the vector when you have a single checker:

 ```clojure
 {[:a] even?